samhmariam/Build-Personalized-LLM-Real-State-Agent-using-Vector-Database/README.md

     - Run the `sample.ipynb` Jupyter notebook to build a personalized LLM Real Estate Agent using a Vector Database.
     - The notebook provides an interactive interface where the potential customer can provide a query and the LLM Real Estate
       Agent will provide the most relevant results based on the query and the vector database.
+    - Refer to `results/layout.html` for the layout of the results.

       ![Alternative 1](images/alternative_1.png)